sriramb12/contrail-rsi/README.md

 ## TODOs:

+  * UX related:
-  * For better UX, After contrail-rsi is run, show progress of RSI (to show if it is working or hung)
+     During contrail-rsi run, show progress of RSI (to show if it is working or hung)

-  * Add more commands to each module for a comprehensive set of module status outputs  *
+  * Add more commands to each module for a comprehensive set of module status outputs
-     Ex: add commands related to cassandra, zookeeper etc
+     Ex: _add commands related to cassandra, zookeeper etc_

-   Configurabilty in Logs, better filters, more parameters to logging module `      contrail-rsi/scripts/logging`
+  * Configurabilty in Logs, better filters, more parameters to logging module `      contrail-rsi/scripts/logging`

 ### Configuration: